xeraz/UzakiChanBot/README.md

 ![Repo Views](https://visitor-badge.glitch.me/badge?page_id=F36.UzakiChanBot)

-A modular Telegram Python bot running on python3 with a sqlalchemy database and an entirely themed persona to make Saitama suitable for Anime and Manga group chats.
+A modular Telegram Python bot running on python3 with a sqlalchemy database and an entirely themed persona to make Uzaki suitable for Anime and Manga group chats.

 Can be found on telegram as [Uzaki Chan Bot](https://t.me/UzakiChanBot).